xp-forge/xp-maven-plugin/README.md

 6. Compile test XP source files from "src/test/xp" to "target/test-classes"
 7. Run tests (if any)
 8. Assemble the XAR package with the compiled sources into "target/my-project-1.0.xar"
-9. Assemble the uber-XAR package with the compiled sources and all dependencies into "target/my-project-1.0-uber.xar" (only if run with -Dxp.xar.merge)

 Dependencies